Graphic charter of government communication in France: Reception

-According to historian Maurice Agulhon, it is “more of an aesthetic of a postage stamp than of a logo”.
-There is indeed a similarity with the stamps representing Marianne.
-According to the Flags of the World website, the logo is a mix between the two aspects of Marianne described by Agulhon and taken up by Michel Pastoureau in Les Emblèmes de la France - wise and bourgeois on the one hand, rebellious and popular on the other.
+Historian Maurice Agulhon described the logo as "having more of a postage stamp aesthetic than that of a logo", noting its similarity to stamps featuring Marianne.
+The Flags of the World website suggests that the logo blends the two aspects of Marianne described by Agulhon and elaborated by Michel Pastoureau in Les Emblèmes de la France - being both wise and bourgeois, and rebellious and popular.

-In addition, the lack of cohesion between the logos of the different ministries was noted.
+Additionally, a lack of cohesion among the logos of different ministries was observed.